ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Introduced `ids.NodeID` type to standardize logging and simplify API service and client implementations
 - Changed client implementations to use standard types rather than `string`s wherever possible
 - Added `subnetID` as an argument to `platform.getTotalStake`
-- Added `connected` to the subnet validators in responses to `platform.getCurrentValidators` and `platform.getPendingValidators`
+- Added `connected` to the Subnet validators in responses to `platform.getCurrentValidators` and `platform.getPendingValidators`
 - Add missing `admin` API client methods
 - Improved `indexer` API client implementation to avoid encoding edge cases